gerardroche/sublime-phpunit/README.md

 }
 ```

-The above configuration will be passed to PHPUnit as the following CLI options:
+The above options will be passed to PHPUnit as CLI options:

 ```shell
 -d "display_errors=1" \